CarlosETurcios/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+dom is a way for us to change and add things into our html and css

 2. What is an event?

+it is when the user does something such as clicking and or scrolling and it trigger some code

 3. What is an event listener?

+and event Listener wait for a specific action for it to trigger some code.

-4. Why would we convert a NodeList into an Array?
+4. Why would we convert a NodeList into an Array? so we can have access to it
 5. What is a component?
+ its a way to build html and add styles using javascript
 ### Git Set up

 * [ ] Fork the project into your GitHub user account